Learn about our newest features and enhancements!

 Note: to unselect, simply click on the green SELECTED to return to original state.

-Step 6: In the pop-up, toggle to select specific demographic elements to be maintained on the record.
-Select MERGE NOW
+2. Toggle to select specific demographic elements to be maintained on the record. (i.e. contact type, name, address, email)

 Step 7: Confirm your selection by selecting OK

 Step 8: You will receive a Success message.
-If an additional match is identified, you will be prompted for review.

-Instructions: Managing Duplicate Records
+Instructions: Managing Duplicate Records (Singular Contacts)

 As a first step in data governance, it is important to evaluate and cleanse any duplicative contact records at the Person, Organization, and Household level.
 CharityEngine offers a variety of tools to assist the end user with identification of duplicate records while also allowing for systemic merging of multiple contact records.